hb9cwp/geocar/README.md

 # geocar
-Static Web site using Hugo as Serverless function on AWS Lambda
+EXPERIMENTAL: Static Web site using Hugo as Serverless function on AWS Lambda